PLATOON

 The other two main characters are Sergeants Barnes and Elias (Tom Berenger and Willem Dafoe respectively).

-Barnes is a no-nonsense military type who doesn't put up with anything he sees as weakness.
-Initially I thought this was OK, because after all you do need the men under you to be tough to survive, but as the film progresses it becomes apparent that he has well and truly lost his moral compass.
+Barnes comes across initially as just your bog standard no-nonsense military type who doesn't put up with anything that might be construed as weakness, because when all's said and done you do need to be tough to survive, but as the film progresses it becomes more and more apparent that he has well and truly lost his moral compass.

-There then follows a scene in which Elias, wounded but not dead, is killed by the Vietnamese but not before striking a Christ-like pose which I didn't much care for.
+It's a chilling moment when Barnes locates Elias and cold-bloodedly shoots him and leaves him for dead.
+Subsequently Elias, wounded but not dead, is killed by the Vietnamese but not before striking a Christ-like pose which I didn't much care for - it's too over the top for my taste.

 By this point Taylor is determined that Barnes should be brought to justice one way or another, and in a final prolonged and horrific battle in which the platoon is overwhelmed Taylor gets to kill Barnes.

-There are a couple of things that took me out of the film.
-One is Taylor's voiceover which isn't Stone's finest bit of writing and doesn't really add much.
+Although it's a fine film there were a couple of things that took me out of the film.
+One is Taylor's voiceover which isn't Stone's finest bit of writing and which doesn't really add much.

 The other is the use of Barber's Adagio on the soundtrack.
 Using such a profoundly moving piece of music strikes me as a cheap and lazy way to manipulate the audience's emotions.